Shipyards and Offshore

 Robust requirements – varied welding tasks

 In the shipbuilding and offshore industry, the highest requirements are placed on welders and equipment.
 The influences of wind and weather have to be considered as well as the special features of primed sheets, the lack of distortion of large segments and coatable welding seams without reworking.
 Welders often work in tight spaces as well as forced positions with many position changes and have to cover large distances.
-ABICOR BINZEL offers tailor-made solutions for manual welding and partially mechanized welding as well as robot welding.
+ABICOR BINZEL offers tailor-made solutions for manual welding and partially mechanised welding as well as robot welding.

 Large segments, cramped spaces, long distances